 It is just as effective to reflect (as often as you can) and write down each time you have felt success and explore in yourself why – what was it I did really well, what action allowed me to succeed and what did I enjoy?
 Over time you’ll build a picture up of your strengths.
 Be sure to ask others who work around you such as lecturers, friends in group work etc. to develop a rounded picture.
 And also, reflect on the not so good.

 Going back to the Einstein quotation, the second thing this quote tells me is that every single person has their strengths and weaknesses.
 A disability gives you an ability others simply don’t have.
-For me a love and strength in problem-solving.
+For me a love of and strength in problem-solving.
 But we also see, for example in the Invictus games, strengths such as a dogged determination, passion, and tenacity to overcome.

 How did I become a management consultant?